lucacerio84/DX14/README.md

 DX14
 ====

-Thi repository containes the test case and experimental results of the algorithm described in the paper "TITLE"  (Read "FILENAME" for further details).
+This repository contains the test cases and the experimental results of the algorithms described in the paper "TITLE"  (Read "FILENAME" for further details).
-Document describes the test cases, which DES systems are used and how these have beeen generated.
+"DOCNAME" describes the test cases, the DES systems used and how these have been generated.